bpstelios10/spring-webflux-template/README.md

 ## Repository
 For docker images, there are some tasks that can be used to upload, remove images etc.
-The version of the image needs to be passed by using `testVersion` parame or change it in build.gradle For authentication, username password can be used either by setting some env variables (`DOCKER_USERNAME`, `DOCKER_PASSWORD`, `DOCKER_EMAIL`), or set those values in project.ext.
+The version of the image needs to be passed by using `testVersion` param or change it in build.gradle For authentication, username/password can be used either by setting some env variables (`DOCKER_USERNAME`, `DOCKER_PASSWORD`, `DOCKER_EMAIL`), or set those values in project.ext.
 Be careful with the later, not to push the credentials to vcs
 Steps to push a new image are:
 - `clean build`, to create the latest jar
 - `buildImage` to create the image